garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 even though there are a lot of food options, it could take a while to get to food.

-In addition to food/beverage, the Vail base areas have whatever you might want.
+In addition to food/beverage, the villages at Vail have whatever you might want.
 - `Lodging -> check.`
 - `World-class 5-star meal -> check`